 Unidentified and Unclaimed Bodies: OCME policies apply equally to all decedents whether or not they are identified or claimed.
-The standard practice for the OCME is to contact the town of death to arrange for burial when a body is unclaimed.
+When a body is unclaimed the OCME contacts the town of death to arrange for burial or other final disposition.

-In addition to the resources available in Maine to make identifications, especially through the State Police Crime Laboratory, the OCME also participates in and utilizes The National Missing and Unidentified Persons System (NamUs) and The National Criminal Information Center (NCIC).
-These organizations help identify unknown decedents and share their data with other jurisdictions throughout the nation.
-At the conclusion of 2019 OCME was actively attempting to identify five unidentified bodies and an additional 16 cases of unidentified partial skeletal remains.
+In addition to the resources available in state to aid in identifications of unknown bodies, especially by the Maine State Police Crime Laboratory, the OCME also participates in and utilizes The National Missing and Unidentified Persons System (NamUs) and The National Criminal Information Center (NCIC).
+These organizations share their data with other jurisdictions throughout the nation to help identify unknown decedents.
+At the conclusion of 2020 OCME was actively attempting to identify seven unidentified bodies and an additional 20 cases of unidentified partial skeletal remains.

-On rare occasions, an exhumation may be required to pursue an investigation; this can only be granted by court order for investigative purposes.
-The OCME did not conduct any exhumations in 2019.
+On rare occasions, an exhumation may be required to pursue an investigation; authority for this can be granted only by court order for investigative purposes.
+The OCME did not conduct any exhumations in 2020.